tensorflow/tfx/.github/ISSUE_TEMPLATE/00-bug-issue.md

 **Describe the expected behavior**

 **Standalone code to reproduce the issue**
-Provide a reproducible test case that is the bare minimum necessary to generate the problem.
+Providing a bare minimum test case or step(s) to reproduce the problem will greatly help us to debug the issue.
 If possible, please share a link to Colab/Jupyter/any notebook.

 **Name of your Organization (Optional)**